jossemii/HyperNode/docs/USAGE.md

 - **NGROK_TUNNELS_KEY**: Exposes the node to the internet via NGROK.
 - **ERGO_DONATION_PERCENTAGE**: Opt-in donation percentage to support Nodo.

-### 8. compile
+### 8. pack

 Compiles a project to create a service specification for deployment on the network.

 **Usage Example:**
-`nodo compile /path/to/project`
+`nodo pack /path/to/project`
-This will compile the project located in `/path/to/project`.
+This will pack the project located in `/path/to/project`.

-For the compilation to succeed, ensure that a `Dockerfile` and a [`service.json`](../src/compilers/README.md) file are present either in the root directory or within a `.service` folder of the project.
+For the compilation to succeed, ensure that a `Dockerfile` and a [`service.json`](../src/packers/README.md) file are present either in the root directory or within a `.service` folder of the project.

-For a deeper understanding of the compilation command, refer to the [Compilation Command Guide](../src/commands/compile/zip_with_dockerfile/README.md).
+For a deeper understanding of the compilation command, refer to the [Compilation Command Guide](../src/commands/pack/zip_with_dockerfile/README.md).

 ### 9. tui